Explore Our Online Practitioner Directory Now

 Can Lyme disease symptoms resolve without treatment?

-Without proper antibiotic treatment courses, the Borrelia burgdorferi bacteria can stay in the body and lead to disease to increase.
-If Lyme disease is untreated, it can lead to serious health issues which can affect the nervous system, the immune system and the heart.
-That is why it is important to get medical assistance and correct treatment, even if early symptoms seem to vanish.
+• Without proper antibiotic treatment courses, the Borrelia burgdorferi bacteria can stay in the body and lead to disease to increase.
+If Lyme disease is untreated, it can lead to serious health

 How can tick bites leading to Lyme disease be prevented?